 Primarily for B.S. in Materials Science and Physics students, but open to others.

-This course will introduce the basic theory behind and examine the process/ structure/property/performance relationships that dictate the optical and electronic properties of materials with an emphasis on nanoparticles, thin films and materials for energy production.
+This course will introduce the basic theory behind and examine the process/structure/property/performance relationships that dictate the optical and electronic properties of materials with an emphasis on quantum materials, thin films and materials for energy storage and production.
 The classroom component will also describe the techniques commonly used in research and industrial settings to characterize these material properties, as well as their relationship to mechanical and thermal properties.
 Students will gain significant hands-on experience with these materials characterization techniques in the laboratory component of the course.

 Repeatability: This course may not be repeated for additional credits.